60/56/73 - PHARMACOLOGICAL METHODOLOGIES WITH PRACTICE

 - Lingua Insegnamento

-Aim of the course is to provide fundamental concepts of the general pharmacology as well as the more recent advancements on the molecular and cellular mechanisms underlying the action of different classes of drugs.
-Several theoretical and methodological aspects related to the application of molecular biotechnology to the pharmacological research will be illustrated, including production of recombinant drugs, inhibitors of the genetic code, and the principles of gene therapy.
+Aim of the course is to provide fundamental concepts of general pharmacology as well as more recent advancements on the molecular and cellular mechanisms underlying the action of different classes of drugs.
+Several theoretical and methodological aspects related to the application of molecular biotechnology to the pharmacological research will be illustrated, including the production and application of monoclonal antibodies, and the principles of gene therapy.

 Students should have already acquired fundaments of Biochemistry, Molecular Biology and Cellular Physiology.

 Lectures (32 hours, 4 CFU)

 - Principles of Pharmacodynamics.
 Concept of a drug.
 Concept of drug-receptor and its properties.
 Theory of drug-receptor interaction.
 Receptor binding, dissociation constant (KD), saturation curve and linear transformation of Scatchard.
 The dose-response relationship, potency, and efficacy.
 Full, partial and inverse agonists.
 Competitive and non-competitive agonists.
 Therapeutic index.
 Mechanisms of membrane receptor plasticity.
 Receptor desensitization, tolerance, tachyphylaxis.
 (4 hours)

 - Principle of Pharmacokinetics.
 Administration, bioavailability, absorption, distribution of drugs.
 Models of drug distribution.
 Systems drug biotransformation and elimination.
 (2 hours)